News and Events

-The Department of Speech, Language, & Hearing Sciences is pleased to announce an upcoming one-day Continuing Education Workshop on Friday, November 3rd, 2017 entitled: "Turn It On: Harnessing the Power of Games & Media for Social Learning," presented by Anna Vagin, Ph.D., SLP in the Lovinger Theater.
-Get additional and registration information.
-Find directions to our event.
+The Department of Speech, Language, & Hearing Sciences is pleased to announce an upcoming one-day Continuing Education Workshop on Friday, April 27th entitled: "Building the Brain for Reading & Writing: The Power of Speech-to-Print, Connectionist Model Structured Literacy Instruction,” presented by Jan Wasowicz, Ph.D., SLP in the Lovinger Theater.

 This course is offered for 0.60 ASHA CEUs (Intermediate level, Professional area)

 Friday, April 27, 2018 Lehman College | Speech & Theatre Building